-The 2021-2024 Transportation Improvement Program
+The 2023-2026 Transportation Improvement Program

-There are a total of 21 individual projects identified in the 4-year TIP.
-Most of those projects will begin construction before 2025, however some of them will only be starting the formal engineering process during that period.
+There are a total of 22 individual projects identified in the 4-year TIP.
+Some of those projects will begin construction before 2026, however others will only be starting the formal engineering process during that period.

-- 9 are for bridge replacements or rehabilitation - 5 are for general highway or intersection improvements - 2 are focused on bicycle/pedestrian or complete streets improvements - 2 are technology improvements (including conversion of the Spaulding turnpike toll plazas) - 1 is a standalone transit capital replacement project for UNH Transit - 2 are for the Newington-Dover project that includes the Little Bay and General Sullivan bridges
+- 8 are for bridge or culvert replacements or rehabilitation - 4 are for general highway or intersection improvements - 3 are focused on bicycle/pedestrian or complete streets improvements - 1 is a large scale complete streets project - 1 is for a regional economic impact study - 1 is for a new park and ride along NH125 - 2 are technology improvements (including conversion of Spaulding turnpike toll plazas) - 2 are for the Newington-Dover project that includes the Little Bay and General Sullivan bridges